dongts1995/Document/SW.md

 Do you agree or disagree with the following statement?

 Face to face communication is better than other types of communication, such as letters, email or telephone calls.

+# My solution for Test 2:
+## Part 2:
+conner of the street - summer

+many pp - sitting arround 2 tables

+- eating food , enjoying their moment

+bg, many cars parking on both side of the street

+Also, building, trafic signal, ..

 # Practice Test 1
 ## Part 1: